Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ~~~

 Users verify the UpdateResponse as if it were a SearchResponse for the most
-recent version of `search_key`, and they also check that their update is the
+recent version of `search_key`.
+To aid verification, the update response
-last entry in the log.
-To aid verification, the update response provides the
+provides the `UpdatePrefix` structure necessary to reconstruct the
-`UpdatePrefix` structure necessary to reconstruct the `UpdateValue`.
+`UpdateValue`.

 Users MUST retain the information required to perform monitoring as described in
 {{search}}.